ihark/pinimatic/README.md

 staging environment.
 You must configure heroku the same as above with the following changes:
 - Set Heroku env variable RACK_ENV = staging

-### Development
-Pinimatic is configured to run out of the box with the built in devlopment server in development staging environment.
-- To enable sending email set local environment variables: EMAIL_HOST_PASSWORD,EMAIL_HOST_USER

 ### Quick Settings